Civil rights movement: Disenfranchisement after Reconstruction

-From 1890 to 1908, southern states passed new constitutions and laws to disenfranchise African Americans and many Poor Whites by creating barriers to voter registration; voting rolls were dramatically reduced as blacks and poor whites were forced out of electoral politics.
+From 1890 to 1908, southern states passed new constitutions and laws to disenfranchise African Americans and many Poor Whites by creating barriers to voter registration; voting rolls were dramatically reduced as Black people and poor whites were forced out of electoral politics.
 After the landmark Supreme Court case of Smith v.
-Allwright (1944), which prohibited white primaries, progress was made in increasing black political participation in the Rim South and Acadiana – although almost entirely in urban areas and a few rural localities where most blacks worked outside plantations.
+Allwright (1944), which prohibited white primaries, progress was made in increasing black political participation in the Rim South and Acadiana – although almost entirely in urban areas and a few rural localities where most Black people worked outside plantations.
 The status quo ante of excluding African Americans from the political system lasted in the remainder of the South, especially North Louisiana, Mississippi and Alabama, until national civil rights legislation was passed in the mid-1960s to provide federal enforcement of constitutional voting rights.
-For more than sixty years, blacks in the South were essentially excluded from politics, unable to elect anyone to represent their interests in Congress or local government.
+For more than sixty years, Black people in the South were essentially excluded from politics, unable to elect anyone to represent their interests in Congress or local government.
 Since they could not vote, they could not serve on local juries.

 During this period, the white-dominated Democratic Party maintained political control of the South.
 With whites controlling all the seats representing the total population of the South, they had a powerful voting bloc in Congress.
-The Republican Party—the "party of Lincoln" and the party to which most blacks had belonged—shrank to insignificance except in remote Unionist areas of Appalachia and the Ozarks as black voter registration was suppressed.
-The Republican lily-white movement also gained strength by excluding blacks.
+The Republican Party—the "party of Lincoln" and the party to which most Black people had belonged—shrank to insignificance except in remote Unionist areas of Appalachia and the Ozarks as black voter registration was suppressed.
+The Republican lily-white movement also gained strength by excluding Black people.
 Until 1965, the "Solid South" was a one-party system under the white Democrats.
 Excepting the previously noted historic Unionist strongholds the Democratic Party nomination was tantamount to election for state and local office.
 In 1901, President Theodore Roosevelt invited Booker T. Washington, president of the Tuskegee Institute, to dine at the White House, making him the first African American to attend an official dinner there.
 "The invitation was roundly criticized by southern politicians and newspapers."
-Washington persuaded the president to appoint more blacks to federal posts in the South and to try to boost African-American leadership in state Republican organizations.
+Washington persuaded the president to appoint more Black people to federal posts in the South and to try to boost African-American leadership in state Republican organizations.
 However, these actions were resisted by both white Democrats and white Republicans as an unwanted federal intrusion into state politics.